sahilthakur3029/slc-lep-portal/README.md

     - *Success*: This page confirms that the LEP program has received their information and that the user can safely close their tab without loss of information.

-2.   **`/timesheet`**: This page is where students can log their conversation hours within their respective pair or trio on a weekly basis.
+2.   **`/timesheet`**: This page is where students can log their conversational hours within their respective pair or trio on a weekly basis.

 ### Protected/Admin Routes:
 The second category of routes, protected/admin routes, can only be accessed via Google OAuth for authorized email addresses manually added to the remotely managed database for the application.
 Any unauthorized accesses to these routes will result in a redirect to the admin sign-in page to the admin portal.
 The purpose of these routes are for the admin of the application to manage the student pool and pair students accordingly.
 They are described as follows: